Lunazera/VNyan-Tracking-Detection/README.md

 #### Blendshapes
 List of blendshapes to use in tracking detection.
 You can add or remove any blendshapes you want for this to listen to.
 Must be separated by comma's `,`.

-*Credit to Sjatar for UI code template*
+*Credit to Sjatar for their UI code which this UI is adapted from.*